-Operating and maintenance instructions pertaining to appliances in this Owner's Manual were obtained from and are used with the permission of the various manufacturers.
+Operating and maintenance instructions pertaining to appliances contained in our manual were obtained from and are being used with permission of various manufacturers.
 We reserve the right to present edited portions of their material.

-Coachmen Industries, Inc., works year-round to improve its products.
-Accordingly, all specifications, equipment, and prices set forth in Coachmen literature are subject to change without notice or obligation.
+Viking Recreational Vehicles, Inc. works year-round to improve its products.
+Accordingly, all specifications, equipment, and prices set forth in Viking literature are subject to change without notice and/or obligation.